 Building Regulation 2006 (Qld) Section Power not subject to delegation 7 - Additional water saving targets Council may, by resolution, impose a requirement (an additional requirement) for relevant work about the matters provided for under performance criteria 1 and 2 under the Queensland Development Code part 4.2.
-13 - Land liable to floodingCouncil may, by resolution: (a) designate part of its (a) designate part of its area as a flood hazard area; and (b) declare the following for all or part of a flood hazard area: (i) the defined flood level; (ii) the maximum flow velocity of water;
+13 - Land liable to flooding Council may, by resolution: (a) designate part of its area as a flood hazard area; and (b) declare the following for all or part of a flood hazard area: (i) the defined flood level; (ii) the maximum flow velocity of water; (iii) an inactive flow or backwater area; (iv) a freeboard that is more than 300mm;

 Building Regulation 2006 (Qld) Section Power not subject to delegation (v) the finished floor level of class 1 buildings built in all or part of the flood hazard area.
-25 - Local government's power to exempt Council may, by resolution, declare localities and forms of buildings or structures in its area exempt from inspection at a stage of assessable building work if the work: particular assessable building work from particular stages of inspection (a) is, or is an alteration to, a single detached class 1a building or a class 10 building or structure; and (b) is not for a swimming pool or fencing around it.
+25 - Local government's power to exempt Council may, by resolution, declare localities and forms of buildings or structures in its area exempt from inspection at a stage of assessable building work if the work: particular assessable building work from (a) is, or is an alteration to, a single detached class 1a building or a class 10 building or structure; and particular stages of inspection (b) is not for a swimming pool or fencing around it.